palantir/go-githubapp/README.md

   `http.RoundTripper` used by all clients and is useful if you want to log requests or emit metrics about GitHub requests and responses.

+The library provides the following middleware:

-Add the built-in `githubapp.ClientMetrics` middleware to emit the standard metrics described below.
+- `githubapp.ClientMetrics` emits the standard metrics described below
+- `githubapp.ClientLogging` logs metadata about all requests and responses

 ```go
 baseHandler, err := githubapp.NewDefaultCachingClientCreator(